 Property and equipment.
 Property and equipment are recorded at cost.
 Expenditures that substantially increase the useful lives of the property and equipment are capitalized, whereas costs incurred to maintain the appearance and functionality of such assets are charged to repair and maintenance expense.
 Interest costs incurred during construction are capitalized and depreciated based on the estimated useful life of the underlying asset.
 These costs are depreciated using the straight-line method over the estimate of the depreciable life, resulting in a charge to the operating results.
 Building and building improvements are generally depreciated over the shorter of forty years or the expected term of the underlying ground lease.
 Leasehold improvements are depreciated over the shorter of twenty years or the expected lease term.
 Furniture and equipment is generally depreciated over an estimated useful life ranging from three to ten years.
-Games are generally depreciated over an estimated useful life ranging from five to twenty years.
-Our actual results may differ from these estimates under different assumptions or conditions.
+Games are generally depreciated over an estimated useful life ranging from three to ten years under different assumptions or conditions.